-and how it might influence people's decision-making and behaviours."71 Closing this gap in the G-2 intelligence cell by adding information environment analysts could be a very efficient way to create a (much) bigger leverage effect on the tactical level.
+and how, as a resource of the land force, it supports the integration of actions.
+As a means of influence, they must understand what information is relevant and to whom, how it is received, and how it might influence people's decision-making and behaviours."
+Closing this gap in the G-2 intelligence cell by adding information environment analysts could be a very efficient way to create a (much) bigger leverage effect on the tactical level.

 NATO has addressed this need by establishing an information environment assessment (IEA) in its new AJP-10 Strategic Communication (see Figure 8).
-During the intelligence process the IEA is fused with the IPOE to create a comprehensive understanding of the operating environment (CUOE).72 This process however will only be introduced at the operational level (i.e., at NATO headquarters).
+During the intelligence process the IEA is fused with the IPOE to create a comprehensive understanding of the operating environment (CUOE).71 This process however will only be introduced at the operational level (i.e., at NATO headquarters).
 Individual member states, however, are encouraged to adapt these NATO processes rather than develop their own national procedures for the tactical level.

 - Without information environment assessment (IEA), the division and brigades cannot have full situational awareness and understanding.
-Every part of the operating environment needs to be analysed to provide the tactical commander with a comprehensive picture. - Capabilities such as CIMIC, PsyOps and Mil PA can only add their full potential as sensors when fully integrated into the intelligence process, including at the division and brigade levels. - 3.
+Every part of the operating environment needs to be analysed to provide the tactical commander with a comprehensive picture. - Capabilities such as CIMIC, PsyOps and Mil PA can only add their full potential as sensors when fully integrated into the intelligence process, including at the division and brigade levels - 3.
 The lack of specialised information environment analysts in the G-2 environment cell represents a missed opportunity.
 With specialised expertise and an IEA at tactical levels, the integration of specialised capabilities, addition of extra sensor capacity, and completion of the situational picture of the division and its brigades can be achieved.

-72 NATO, 'AJP-10, Allied Joint Doctrine for Strategic Communications, [Edition A Version 1]', 2022, pp. 39-41.
+71 NATO, 'AJP-10, Allied Joint Doctrine for Strategic Communications, [Edition A Version 1]', 2022, pp. 39-41.